 Have you ever noticed someone referring to themselves by their name instead of using "I" or "me"?
 Or perhaps you've read a novel where a character seems to be observing themselves from the outside?
-This linguistic phenomenon, known as talking in the third person, can be intriguing, perplexing, and sometimes even a bit humorous.
+That said, this linguistic phenomenon, known as talking in the third person, can be intriguing, perplexing, and sometimes even a bit humorous.
 But what does it really mean to talk in the third person, and why do people do it?

 Main Subheading